 When first implementing the height plots a third dimension was simply added when rendering the triangle strips for the smoke visualization.
 This had as an effect that the different rows of each of the triangle strips in the simulation where not connected.
-In stead of a height plots, height strips were implemented.
+In stead of a height plots we implemented height strips.